Courses, workshops and membership surgeries to help you achieve professional qualification.

 The award is given for engineering talent, high standard of coursework and strong exam performance.

-The winner of the 2016 Best Student Technician award was Karen Jenkins.
-Karen was nominated but Anglia Ruskin University (ARU) for her excellent coursework, performance under pressure and ability to apply her knowledge.
-Karen received £250, a certificate and shield at ARU on 14 November 2016.
+The winner of the 2017 Best Student Technician award was Jose-Manuel Hermosilla.
+Jose-Manuel was nominated but Anglia Ruskin University (ARU) for his excellent coursework, perseverance and enthusiasm.
+Jose-Manuel received £250, a certificate and shield from Regional Director Glen Owen, at ARU on 27 November 2017.

 The ICE East of England Regional Board gives four awards to exceptional people who have shown extraordinary dedication and commitment to ICE at branch and regional level.